People of all ages can enjoy playing soccer in one form or another. But there’re optimal ages for learning soccer and being competitive.

 Within these frameworks, there’s a Play-Practice-Play philosophy in US grassroots soccer.
 This is set up to create a fun, safe, and challenging environment for the players.

-The second Playstage is an actual game.
-This is important to give kids an experience when it comes to soccer matches.
+- The second Playstage is an actual game.
+This is important to give kids an experience in soccer matches.
 It’s a good opportunity to apply the practice to a real-game situation.

 Soccer development by age shows the importance of development in soccer, as previously mentioned.